inQWIRE/pyvoqc/README.md

 * ccx
 * ccz

-Above, "f" is a float expression (possibly including the constant pi) and "i" is an integer expression.
+Above, "f" is a float expression (possibly including the constant pi).

-We recommend using our Qiskit pass manager to perform VOQC verified optimization and validated mapping (as in the tutorial).
+We recommend using our Qiskit pass manager to perform VOQC verified optimization and validated mapping (as shown in the tutorial).
 However, it is also possibly to call `pyvoqc` functions directly.
 Here are the functions exposed by our interface:
 * `get_library_handle`